joefraley/resume/README.md

 Phone: [+1-(503)-367-1627](tel:+1-503-367-1627)

 ### Professional Experience
+#### Software Engineer |  [Aruba Meridian](http://meridianapps.com/) (October 2016 - Present)
++ Worked primarily on front-end single-page app for bluetooth beacons management and a CMS for native mobile location apps.
++ Implemented feature-flags and account expiration enforcement that captured at least $800,000 in outstanding payments.
++ Separated all view logic from the API backend.
+This saved server rendering costs, reduced end-user time to interaction, and made continuous integration/delivery of the front-end possible.
++ Expanded and maintained micro-services on Google App Engine.
+For example, a Python REST API, Node location/routing service, front-end server, and more.
++ Implemented token-based authentication for secure API access.
++ Incrementally migrated a legacy Django monolith to a seperate React/Redux front-end with a GraphQL interface.

 #### Software Engineer |  [Idealist.org](http://www.idealist.org) (February 2016 - August 2016)
 + Rebuilt platform into an isomorphic, single-page web application using `React` and `Node`.
 It started as a `Python` backend and a `Backbone`, `vanilla JS`, `jQuery` view layer.
 + Improved page load times by 5 seconds through major retooling of legacy build-process.
 From custom `Makefile`s, `bash` scripts and `Browserify` to `Webpack`.